umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 ### Configure DNS records

-The first step is to set up your Hostname, You can do this from the portal.
+The first step is to set up your Hostname, you can do this from the portal.
-This guide will show you how to bind your hostname to your Umbraco Uno environment Where you see your environment.
+This guide will show you how to bind your hostname to your Umbraco Uno environment where you see your environment.

 It is recommended to set-up an ALIAS record for your root hostname (e.g. mysite.s1.umbraco.io), rather than an A record for the umbraco.io service IP address - 23.100.15.180.
 Check with your DNS host or hostname provider for details on how to configure this for your hostnames.